 Ms. Daynelis currently teaches all levels of Ballet and pointe at MUSE

-Ms. Kyrah currently teaches Contemporary at MUSE
+Ms. Laura currently teaches Jazz and Tap at MUSE

 Guest Instructors